Team-Lodestone/libLodestone/readme.md

 # libLodestone
-Provides reading, writing, and format conversion for most editions and versions of Minecraft.
+Provides file type reading, file type writing, and world & format conversion for most editions and versions of Minecraft.

 LCE formats will be handled by [libLCE](https://github.com/DexrnZacAttack/libLCE).